 From time-to-time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level the College is required to retain as a fund of perpetual duration pursuant to donor stipulation or Illinois UPMIFA.
 Such endowments are often referred to as "underwater" endowments.
-There were five donor restricted funds underwater as of June 30, 2020 with a total book value of \$1,300,773 and a total fair value \$1,286,981.
-There were no donor restricted funds underwater as of June 30, 2019.
+There were no donor restricted funds as of June 30, 2021.
+As of June 30, 2020, there were five donor restricted funds underwater with a total book value of \$1,300,773 and a total fair value of \$1,286,981.